 Grinder

-The Z8 uses the Aroma G3 Grinder which is a full 2 generations behind the spectacular Product Recognizing Grinder (P.R.G.) on the Jura Z10 automatic coffee machine.
+The Z8 uses the Aroma G3 Grinder which is a full 2 generations behind the spectacular Product Recognizing Grinder (P.R.G.) on the Jura Z10.

-Don’t get us wrong, the Aroma G3 is still a good grinder and can still be found in a number of different Jura espresso machines, including the ENA series.
-It has a continuous scale for adjusting grind sizes, is pretty fast, and is also pretty quiet.
+Don’t get us wrong, the Aroma G3 is still a good grinder and is found in several great Jura espresso machines, including the ENA series.
+It has a continuous scale for adjusting grind sizes, is pretty fast, and is also reasonably quiet.
 Compared to plenty of other quality coffee machines, it’s still miles ahead.

 But tech moves fast.
-And the P.R.G. on the Z10 is a whole different animal.
+And the P.R.G. on the Z10 plays in a different league.

 Although it only has 5 settings, it will automatically adjust the grind depending on the type of espresso drink you are making.
-So you no longer have to adjust to coarser grind settings for longer coffees and finer ones for espresso.
+So you don’t have to adjust to coarser grind settings for longer coffees and finer ones for espresso.
 This is especially important for the cold brew options.

-But if you’re not vibing with the setting the Jura Z10 coffee machine chooses for you, you can override this in the “product settings” menu for each coffee drink.
+But if you’re not vibing with the settings the Z10 chooses for you, you can override this in the “product settings” menu for each coffee drink.

 Boiler